 If you’re a birdwatching hobbyist, there are few places as ideal as the Shenandoah Skyline Drive.
 The Big Meadows Amphitheater, in the picnic grounds near milepost 51, is home to the Birds of Prey program, which hosts educational shows throughout the summer season.
 You can also read more about the park biologists’ efforts to help relocate coastal peregrine falcons chicks to mountaintops in the park.

 One of the park’s historic gems is the country retreat of President and First Lady Hoover, known as Rapidan Camp.
-This beautifully restored cabin, built in 1929, offers guests the opportunity to enjoy its historic significance as a representation of mountain life in that era, as well as a glimpse into the life of the president, himself.
+This beautifully restored cottage, built in 1929, offers guests the opportunity to enjoy its historic significance as a representation of mountain life in that era, as well as a glimpse into the life of the president, himself.
 Tours are led by rangers throughout the summer months, leaving from the Harry F. Byrd Visitor Center in the park.

 Skyline Drive Lodging Options Offer Convenience